QuickPoses/quickposes.github.io/_posts/2020-04-07-features-pose-sharing.markdown

 - When viewing your past croquis, hit the share button to export it.
 - Share it with your teachers or friends to have feedback.
-- Continue your best sketches in your favorite digital drawing app.
+- Or continue your best sketches in your favorite digital drawing app.